Costco Health Centers Notice of Privacy Practices

 - To provide you with health care services and products.
 Costco Health Centers use and disclose PHI in order to provide you with health care services and products.
 For example, in our hearing aid department we use your audiogram results in order to provide you with the appropriate hearing aid.
 Our pharmacists ask you questions regarding drug allergies or review your prescription history in order to ensure that we do not provide you prescription drugs to which you may be allergic or which may interact with other prescriptions.
 Costco opticians use your prescription from your ophthalmologist or optometrist to provide you with the appropriate corrective eye glasses or contact lenses.

 - To another health care provider if needed for your treatment.
 For example, we may discuss your prescription information with your primary care physician if a Costco pharmacist has a drug interaction concern or questions regarding your prescription.
+We may also contact medical professionals who have prescribed controlled substances for you to discuss whether they are appropriate and necessary for you.

 - To bill you for health care services or products.
 Costco Health Centers use and disclose your PHI to bill you and to accept payment for prescription drugs, glasses, contact lenses, or hearing aids which you may purchase.
 For example, an associate in the Costco Pharmacy may ring up your prescription drug purchases.